stanFurrer/KPMG_ML_Challenge/README.md

 **Obervation** :
 The most interesting information :
-> * The number of bedrooms and accommodates are correlated with the price.
-Indeed, if we have more room we expect to have a higher price.
+> * The AirBnB rantal have a higher density in the center of Berlin and Around the KPMG headquarter
+> * We will select the distance to KPMG as a features for or recommender system.
+Idealy we would have set the center of interest in the most visited place of Berlin or it's center.
+We select KPMG just as a toy exemple.
+However, it is located in an area with a lot of Airbnb Rental.
+Although it is not the ideal decision, it is more entertaining.
-> * The month and years have no correlation with the price, the overall satisfaction, the bedrooms and the review.
-We could have use a forecasting approach to solve the problem.
-However, since there is no linear relation between the parameters and the date classification is a better approach.
+> * The price is slightly higher in the center of berlin.
+However, there is no statistically significance correlation between the price per night and the distance to KPMG.
+> * We have add the subway entrance on the map.
+In a future work it would be a great features to strengh our recommender.
+For more discussion about it, please refer to the conclusion.

 ---
 # 2. Predictive Analytics